jbaylisswagner/jbaylisswagner/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Bayliss, a recent graduate of Swarthmore College and past fact-check reporter at USA TODAY.
+I'm Bayliss, a recent graduate of Swarthmore College and a freelancer writer and reporter, as well as a coder.

-I:
+In college, I:
-- majored in English lit
-- minored in computer science
-- and minored in French and Francophone lit and culture.
+- majored in English lit, minored in computer science and French and Francophone lit and culture
+- reported and served as news and managing editor for _The Swarthmore Phoenix_
+- interned as a digital innovation / software/data developer at _The Philadelphia Inquirer_
+- spent a semester in Paris, France

+Since then, I have:
+- written for USA TODAY as a fact-check reporting fellow
+- spent a year teaching English and nannying in Marseille, France
+- written numerous freelance articles for The Swarthmore Bulletin and news page ...just to give an overview.

 I am interested in digital journalism and how we can use both humanistic practices and computational tools to inform, connect, and tell stories.